Ace Magashule: ANC suspension

 In early May 2021, the ANC National Working Committee suspended Magashule from the position of ANC Secretary General until the conclusion of the court proceedings.
 He had been given 30 days to voluntarily "step aside" from his party leadership positions, under the ANC's new step-aside rule.
 He refused to accept his suspension and in turn sought to suspend Cyril Ramaphosa, the ANC and national President.
 On 13 September 2021, the Gauteng High Court dismissed Magashule's application to appeal his suspension.

+On 12 June 2023, ANC spokesperson Mahlengi Bhengu-Motsiri announced that Magashule had been expelled from the party after he had missed the deadline of seven days to oppose the National Disciplinary Committee's disciplinary findings against him.

 Other corruption allegations

 Magashule has been the subject of many journalistic investigations alleging his corrupt activities, and has been accused of participating in state capture during the Zuma presidency.
 In 2011 Magashule and Mohloua Seoe were linked to a government property deal that was awarded to a company of which both were once co-directors.
 In November 2017 the winner of a tender from the provincial government Magashule headed alleged that Magashule had personally encouraged him to act as a front for the contract.

 In January 2018, the Hawks raided Magashule's offices in connection with the Vrede Dairy Project, calling it a "scheme designed to defraud and steal monies" from the Free State Department of Agriculture.